leoYY/rocksdb_doc/README.md

 # rocksdb_doc
-some doc for rocksdb and leveldb
+some doc for rocksdb and leveldb.

+Write by MacDown.